hindu-comm/weblogs/manasataramgini/2011/06/2011-06-12_why-rasa-where-did-arya-and-yavana-nataka-diverge.md

 theoretical framework did not go very far and appears to have ended with a relatively simple attempt at characterizing it as catharsis by Aristotle.
-That Plato had a rather rudimentary idea of the situation suggests that it emerged relatively late and Aristotle probably was the first to understand it among the yavana-s.
+That Plato had a rather rudimentary idea of the situation suggests that it emerged relatively late and Aristotleprobablywas the first to understand it among the yavana-s.
 In contrast, among the Arya-s it had a rather early and elaborate form in the rasa sUtra-s (NS chapter 6).
 In fact even the nATyashAstra already records a commentary on the